Story by Fredrick Mugira | Photos by Renato Granieri

 And when it does occur, paralysis in apes often stems from direct human interference, such as illegal wire snares or vehicle collisions, or from the zoonotic disease transmission.

 More recently, the Republic of Congo saw the first confirmed case of Acute Flaccid Paralysis (AFP) caused by a specific human pathogen.
 In 2015, a juvenile chimpanzee at the Tchimpounga Sanctuary lost the use of all four limbs and the torso, a condition referred to as quadriplegia, in medical terms.
-The culprit?
-Human Enterovirus C99 is a virus typically associated with poor sanitation in human populations.
+The primary culprit?
+Human Enterovirus C99, a virus typically associated with poor sanitation in human populations that can easily jump the species barrier.

-However, not all loss of mobility is a final sentence.
-A 2026 case study recently detailed the recovery of a juvenile chimpanzee from generalized tetanus.
-Initially, the chimpanzee appeared paralyzed by lockjaw and rigid muscle spasms.
-It, however, made a full recovery after two months of intensive veterinary nursing.
+However, not all loss of mobility is a final sentence in apes.
+A 2026 case study recently detailed the recovery of a juvenile chimpanzee from tetanus.
+Initially, the chimpanzee was paralyzed by lockjaw and rigid muscle spasms, resembling tetanus—a bacterial disease that attacks the nervous system and locks the jaw and neck muscles.
+It seemed like an impossible battle.
+However, after two months of intensive veterinary nursing, it defied the odds and made a full recovery.

 Researchers are also learning to look closer.
 In 2005, a chimpanzee named Faustino in Gombe sparked fears of a new polio outbreak after appearing paralyzed.
 Experts later discovered the paralysis was actually the result of extreme dehydration and malnutrition, a condition that, although severe, was reversible.